Hi!

 I promise that by the end of this lecture you'll have thought about where you can take all this new knowledge.

-The artist of the day is Sougwen Chung.
+Sougwen Chung.
 Let's take some time to look at her work.

 I think alot of Sougwen's work is about the relationship between humans and machines, which is why she's perfect for today's lecture - which is on exactly those things!